-- Each of our currently-serving named executive officers, all of whom own Class B common units of Artisan Partners Holdings. - Artisan Investment Corporation ("AIC"), an entity controlled by Andrew A. Ziegler, the Chairman of our Board, and Carlene M. Ziegler.
+- Each of our currently-serving named executive officers, all of whom own Class B common units of Artisan Partners Holdings. - Artisan Investment Corporation ("AIC"), an entity controlled by Andrew A. Ziegler, our Lead Director, and Carlene M. Ziegler.
 AIC owns all of the Class D common units of Artisan Partners Holdings. - Private equity funds (the "H&F holders") controlled by Hellman & Friedman LLC ("H&F").
-Mr. Barger, one of our directors, is a senior advisor of H&F. Allen R. Thorpe, who served as one of our directors from February 2013 to July 2014, was and is a managing director of H&F. The H&F holders no longer own any units of Artisan Partners Holdings or, to our knowledge, any shares of our common stock. - Mr. Barger, who owns Class A common units of Artisan Partners Holdings. - Sutter Hill Ventures, of which one of our directors, Mr. Coxe, is a managing director of the general partner, and two trusts of which Mr. Coxe is a co-trustee. - Several other persons or entities who own Class A common units of Artisan Partners Holdings and greater than 5% of our outstanding Class C common stock. - Several of our employees, or entities controlled by an employee, who own greater than 5% of our outstanding Class B common stock.
+Mr. Barger, one of our directors, is a senior advisor of H&F. The H&F holders no longer own any units of Artisan Partners Holdings or, to our knowledge, any shares of our common stock. - Mr. Barger, who owns Class A common units of Artisan Partners Holdings. - Sutter Hill Ventures, of which one of our directors, Mr. Coxe, is a managing director of the general partner, and two trusts of which Mr. Coxe is a co-trustee. - Several other persons or entities who own Class A common units of Artisan Partners Holdings and greater than 5% of our outstanding Class C common stock. - Several of our employees, or entities controlled by an employee, who own greater than 5% of our outstanding Class B common stock.
 These employees, like all employees who own partnership units, own Class B common units of Artisan Partners Holdings.

 The rights of each of the persons and entities listed above under the agreements discussed below are the same as the rights of each other holder of the same class of partnership units.
 So, for instance, the rights of each of our currently-serving named executive officers, as a holder of Class B common units, under the exchange, registration rights, partnership and tax receivable agreements described below are the same as the rights of each other holder of Class B common units.
-The descriptions of the transactions and agreements below, including the rights and ownership interests of the persons and entities listed above, are as of January 31, 2015, unless otherwise indicated.
+The descriptions of the transactions and agreements below, including the rights and ownership interests of the persons and entities listed above, are as of January 31, 2016, unless otherwise indicated.